8BitSensei/celtic-texts/docs/irish/texts/lge/irish-text-lge-mcalister-1941-2.markdown

 ---
 layout: page
 permalink: /irish/text/lge/mcalister-1941-2
-title: Lebor Gabála Érenn
+title: Lebor Gabála ÉrennLebor Gabála Érenn, Book of the Taking of Ireland Part 2 - 3
 ---
-#### Lebor Gabála Érenn, Book of the Taking of Ireland Part 1. ed. and tr. by R. A. S. Macalister.
-Dublin, Irish Texts Society, 1941.
 #### §26-38: The Invasions of Cessair and of Partholon
 ---
 <br>